AlbertKurtz/fast_dse/README.md

 ## Troubleshooting

 - **ImportError: No module named `build_crystal`**
-  - Make sure you installed the package (`uv pip install build_crystal` or `uv pip install -e .[dev]` for development)
+  - Make sure you installed the package with `uv pip install -e .[dev]`
   - Verify you're using the correct Python environment: `python -c "import sys; print(sys.executable)"`
-  - If using a virtual environment, make sure it's activated
+  - Make sure your virtual environment is activated

 - **Linker/build errors on Windows**
   - Ensure you have the MSVC toolchain installed via Visual Studio Build Tools